 Pulau Tenggol it’s great with kids because, believe it or not, you’ll have it all for yourself.
 Why?
 Truth be told, Tenggol is a private island.
 It is owned and operated by the only three diving operators on the main beach, Teluk Air Tawar.
 There’s nobody else on this tiny island ringed by the turquoise sea.

 Most visitors to Pulau Tenggol come for the excellent diving: the southernmost among Terengganu’s marine parks, it has almost perfect, untouched reefs, and it’s a passage for elusive whale sharks.
 Try to come in season, between March and October, as the island closes due to the monsoon.

 The best place to stay is Tenggol Coral Beach Resort.
-It has its five sea-facing cosy bungalows with verandahs and a few simpler chalets.
-They are all smack on the beach, in metres from the water and from the restaurants where the buffet meals are served.
-And, of course, they organize boat transfers from Dungun, PADI diving courses and fun dives.
+It has its five sea-facing cozy bungalows with verandahs and a few simpler chalets.
+They are all smack on the beach, in metres from the water, and from the restaurants where the buffet meals are served.
+And, of course, they organize boat transfers from Dungun, PADI diving courses, and fun dives.

 If you don’t dive, you can still come to visit Pulau Tenggol to experience a low-key, stunning Malaysian island that very few people know.
 Your children will love having a beach all to themselves or spending some time on one of the island’s couple of hiking trails.
 The one to Sunset Rock is, as the name implies, an easy stroll to a boulder perched over the sea.
 And if you like stargazing, Teluk Air Tawar is also very good to spread a towel, sit down, and glance at perfect constellations without light pollution.